Chronobreak/Quick-React-Dev/README.md

 Install dependencies `npm install`

-Open a new tab and run Webpack `npm run webpack`
+Open a new tab in Terminal and run Webpack `npm run webpack`

-Open a new tab and run nodemon `npm run server`
+Open a new tab in Terminal and run nodemon `npm run server`

 Navigate to localhost:3000.

 Webpack is watching your files for any changes.
 Nodemon will detect any changes and re-launch your server (no more shutting down the server and restarting manually).

-# Easy peasy!
+### Easy peasy!